watson-intu/self/README.md

   * `git clone --branch master --recursive git@github.com:watson-intu/self.git`

  If the above command fails, you may need to go add your public ssh key into your profile on github.
-Alternatively, you can use the https link instead:

- * `git clone --branch master --recursive https://github.com/watson-intu/self.git`
+See https://help.github.com/articles/signing-commits-with-gpg/

 ### Release Notes
 * You may need to delete the "wdc" directory to get latest due to that directory being converted into a sub-module.